It’s always back-to-school season for professionals looking to bolster their HR credentials.

 5. Don’t Forget Recertification

-Were you one of the 60-70 percent of test takers that passed the exam?
-Congratulations.
+Were you one of the 70 percent of test takers that passed the exam?
+Congratulations!
 Getting certified is just beginning.
 You’ll need to continually renew your certification by amassing SHRM credits over a three year period—or prove yourself by taking the test all over again.

 Certified HR professionals are required to gather 60 Professional Development Credits (PDCs) every three years by attending SHRM-sanctioned webinars, presentations, and panels.
 The rule of thumb is that a one hour event equals one credit.
 Session-filled conferences like the SHRM Annual Conference and Exposition offer candidates a great opportunity to amass credits in a short period of time.

+Need to earn SHRM credits?
 Namely is a SHRM recertification provider, meaning it frequently hosts webinars and events that are eligible for credit.
-You can read about one of our upcoming events here.